mengziyi64/SMEM/README.md

 ## Usage
 ### Download the SMEM repository and model file
-0. Requirements are Python 3.6 and Tensorflow 1.13.
+0. Requirements are Python 3 and Tensorflow 1.13 for DNN, Matlab for ADMM-TV and TwIST.
 1. Download this repository via git
 ```
 git clone https://github.com/mengziyi64/SMEM